 2. Place icing sugar, ground almonds and plain flour in mixing bowl.
 Add cooled brown butter and 1/3 of egg whites.
 Stir with whisk.

 3. Add the rest of egg whites and whisk until blended.

 4. Rest the mixture in the fridge for an hour.

 5. Preheat oven at 160oC.
 Brush stainless steel with soften butter (a must if not the financiers will stick to the mould).
 You can also bake in paper cups like what I did if you don’t have financier moulds.
 No need to grease the paper cups or silicone moulds.

 6. Fill the moulds to about 4/5 full.
 Garnish each financiers with 2-3 pieces of sliced mango and a few almond slivers/crushed almonds.

 7. Bake for about 15 minutes or until golden, but not too dark otherwise the cake will be too dry.
 Let the financiers cool in the moulds.

 8. Eat fresh on the day it’s bake or you can keep it for next day in room temperature.

-Note: Financier mix can be kept in the fridge for 3 days.
+Note: Financier mix can be kept in the fridge for up to 3 days.